CJSCommonPlatform/file-service-spike/README.md

 Delete an object in the file store using the token (UUID)

-### POST tags
+### POST keywords

-Post tags about an object in the file store.
+Post keywords about an object in the file store.

 This operation requires a token (UUID).

-The tags will be indexed and used for file search/retrieval.
+The keywords will be indexed and used for file search/retrieval.

 ### SEARCH File